tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- funktion <i>paluuarvona</i> on nyt toinen, muuttujaan _handler_ määritelty funktio. -->
-then <i>return value</i> of the function is another function that is assigned to the _handler_ variable.
+The <i>return value</i> of the function is another function that is assigned to the _handler_ variable.

 <!-- eli kun react renderöi seuraavan rivin -->
-When React renders the line
+When React renders the line:

 ```js
 <button onClick={hello()}>nappi</button>
 ```

 <!-- sijoittaa se onClick-käsittelijäksi funktiokutsun _hello()_ paluuarvon.
 Eli oleellisesti ottaen rivi "muuttuu" seuraavaksi -->
 It assigns the return value of _hello()_ to the onClick-attribute.
-Essentially the line gets transformed into
+Essentially the line gets transformed into:

 ```js
 <button onClick={() => console.log('hello world')}>